eddyerburgh/jest-serializer-vue/README.md

 attributesToClear    | []                | Takes an array of attribute strings, like `['title', 'id']`, to remove the values from these attributes. `<input title id class="stuff">`. formatting           | See above example | These options format the snapshot.
 [See all available options here](https://github.com/beautify-web/js-beautify/blob/master/js/src/html/options.js). removeClassTest      | `false`           | Removes all CSS classes that start with "test", `class="test-whatever"`. **Warning:** Don't use this approach.
 Use `data-test` instead.
 It is better suited for this because it doesn't conflate CSS and test tokens. removeComments       | `false`           | Removes all HTML comments from your snapshots.
-This is false be default, as sometimes these comments can infer important information about how your DOM was rendered.
+This is false by default, as sometimes these comments can infer important information about how your DOM was rendered.
 However, this is mostly just personal preference. removeDataTest       | `true`            | Removes `data-test="whatever"` from your snapshots if true.
 To also remove these from your production builds, [see here](https://forum.vuejs.org/t/how-to-remove-attributes-from-tags-inside-vue-components/24138). removeDataTestid     | `true`            | Removes `data-testid="whatever"` from your snapshots if true. removeDataTestId     | `true`            | Removes `data-test-id="whatever"` from your snapshots if true.